|

 latitude.
 But solar energy becomes less as one moves to the

+north, which explains the low temperatures.
 Tables and graphs giving information on twilight are easy

 to find, but sometimes it is just fun to understand things